 The partners have long-standing expertise fighting corruption and human rights violations in their respective countries.
 EG Justice has collaborated with lawyers and law enforcement agencies across the globe to bring cases before international courts to prosecute corrupt officials.
 The collective Sassoufit has been key to developing investigative reports about corruption in the Republic of Congo.
 The collective also provides technical and media support to Congolese unions and produces annual reports on human rights violations.
 ADISI-Cameroon makes monthly publications on grand corruption and harvested data for investigative reporting.
-Finally the Public Interest Law Center from Chad has worked in documenting corruption cases, monitoring projects financed by multilateral agencies and working through the judiciary to bring those responsible before the courts.
+Finally, the Public Interest Law Center from Chad has worked in documenting corruption cases, monitoring projects financed by multilateral agencies, and working through the judiciary to bring those responsible before the courts.
+Friends of Angola (FOA) will collaborate with other partners to raise the consciousness of the world community on the challenges facing Angola and to support Angolan civil society.
+This effort is mainly geared towards the youth, women, and former combatants in Angola and around the world by providing them with support, training, and resources.

 The coalition partners include Global Integrity, who is providing strategy support and learning accompaniment, and the National Endowment for Democracy who is funding this initiative.